Consultation and engagement

 If you are submitting on behalf of a group, it is good to indicate the number of people who support the submission, but please note it will be treated and processed as a single submission.
 So, if you list 20 people on the submission, it will not be counted as 20 individual submissions.

-Every year we consult or ask for informal feedback on a number of topics that may affect the community.
-Your feedback is important to us.
-Making a submission is the best and most important way for you to be heard.
+Every year we take formal submissions or informal feedback on a number of topics that may affect the community.
+Your feedback is important to us, and sharing your thoughts is the best way for you to be heard.

-While the consultation process is not a vote, making a submission ensures your views are taken into account by those making the decisions.
+While the consultation process is not a vote, making a submission or sharing feedback ensures your views are taken into account by those making the decisions.

-It’s important, as a member of the community, to take the opportunity to have your say.
-Not every decision will go the way you want it to, but the least you can do is let your voice be heard before a decision is made.
+As a member of the community, it’s important to take the opportunity to have your say.
+Not every decision will go the way you want it to, but it does allow your views to be considered as part of the decision-making process.

 If you are an organisation or submitting on behalf of a group, provide some background information, such as the aims and structure of your group/organisation, how many members you have, and what consultation you have undertaken with your members to put your submission together.

 As for your feedback, what you say is up to you.
 You can write as little as you wish or as much as you want.
-If the submission form contains questions, you can answer as many or as few of these as you wish.
-It is important that you keep your feedback focused on the issue at hand to ensure your submission is as relevant as possible.
+If the form you’re filling in contains questions, you can answer as many or as few of these as you wish, except for the fields marked as required.
+It’s important you keep your feedback focused on the issue at hand to ensure your submission is as relevant as possible.

-It is handy to remember that it is often not a ‘numbers game’ when the elected members are making a decision.
-One submission with a good idea, backed up with good reasoning and explanations, can have more effect than multiple submissions providing little or no explanation for the view.
+Remember that it’s often not a ‘numbers game’ when elected members are making a decision.
+One submission with a good idea backed up with good reasoning and explanations, can have more effect than multiple submissions providing little or no explanation for the view.

 While we always provide a submission form and it’s our preferred way to hear from you, you can also email us at letstalk.qldc.govt.nz or post your submission to QLDC, Private Bag 50072, Queenstown 9348 Freepost 191078.